Quick Answer

 When Manual Play Is Still Better

-Game8’s story coverage already warns that auto mode is not a universal answer.
-Their current story guide notes that auto can still eat big damage and choose Blessings awkwardly, which is exactly why these are the wrong places to lean on automation:
+Auto mode is not a universal answer.
+It can still eat big damage or choose Blessings awkwardly, which is exactly why these are the wrong places to lean on automation:

 - First clears and shaky wins.
 If the stage is not solved yet, you still need your own routing.